skmedix/HideNames/Commands.md

 Note:
 ---
-On, show, and visible are all considered to be the same thing when entering commands.
-Likewise, off, hide and hidden are also synonyms.
+"On", "show", and "visible" are all considered to be the same thing when entering commands.
+Likewise, "off", "hide" and "hidden" are also synonyms.